agentmorris/MegaDetector/sandbox/bug-search.md

   - Division by zero possibilities
   - Other obvious issues that might have escaped testing
 - **Important**: Do NOT flag assertions as bugs.
 Assertions represent intentional assumptions and constraints.
 If the code asserts something (e.g., `assert len(fields) == 7`), the author is deliberately imposing that limitation and is aware of the consequences.
+- **Important**: Do NOT flag issues in code within `if False:` blocks.
+These are interactive driver sections that are intentionally disabled and not meant to execute.

 **Process**:
 1. Ask user if they want to review the next unchecked file